polluxparis/zebulon-table/README.md

     },
 ```
 N.B.
-You may want to use a "joined object" for limited items lists (eg currencies), in this case, it may be loaded on the client as an object of object
+You may want to use a "joined object" for limited items lists (eg currencies), in this case, it may be loaded on the client as an object of objects
 {
   [primary key 1]:{pk_:[primary key 1],code:...},
   [primary key 2]:{pk_:[primary key 2],code:...}},